Written by Mal Webb

 NOISY:

-Which is so much quicker than the air you're blowing
+Which is so much faster than the air you're blowing

 Sound doesn't care which way the wind is going

-It can swim up the airstream like a sonic salmon
+It can swim up the airstream like a sonic salmon, yeah

 NOTEY: